mambainspired/100-days-of-Code/README.md

 - Doing a YouTube tutorial on functional programming.
 Wrote JavaScript functions to understand filter, map and reduce.
 - Understood the concept of Closures in JavaScript
 - Inheritance vs. Composition - Why composition is preferred in React
+- Solved a trivial problem on Codewars (countBits) but learned how to use the filter function in Java

 ## Day 54 - 21 Apr 2020
 - Working through the Bit Manipulation chapter of the CTCI book.